What is Nuclear Energy?

 There are some naturally occurring and man-made materials that have relatively unstable (unstable means they have a lot of energy) atomic structures, making them very good for fission.
 Examples of these materials are Uranium and Plutonium.

-Uranium is a naturally occurring metallic chemical found on the earth's crust.
-It is denoted by the letter 'U' and although it is non-renewable, it is the most commonly used nuclear fuel in commercial power plants.
+Uranium is a naturally occurring metallic chemical found on the earth’s crust.
+It is denoted by the letter ‘U’.
+Although it is non-renewable, it is the most commonly used nuclear fuel in commercial power plants.

 Nuclear fission can occur naturally in a process called Radioactive Decay.
 Humans can also induce fission is a process called Nuclear reaction.
-Nuclear Reaction is important because it is the process that we have used to create electricity.
+A nuclear reaction is important because it is the process that we have used to create electricity.
 It is the process by which we harness the energy from atoms.